 6. Keep the focus on your audience, not on your company

-On the other hand, by placing the focus on your customers – you’ll create a stronger brand association.
-Nike’s “Just do it” and Apple’s “Think Different” are great examples of placing the focus on the customers and potential customers.
+On the other hand, by focusing on your customers – you’ll create a stronger brand association.
+Nike’s “Just do it” and Apple’s “Think Different” are great examples of focusing on customers and potential customers.

 7. Keep the tagline relevant to your company’s audience

 Since you probably don’t have access to the same marketing budgets, your goal should be different.
-You should use your tagline to identify what you do and to identify the benefit to your customers.
+It would be best to use your tagline to identify what you do and recognize the benefit to your customers.

 8. Make sure your business tagline matches your other branding

-Make sure that the style, voice, and other elements of your tagline match the style, voice, and other elements of your logo design.
+Ensure that the style, voice, and other elements of your tagline match the style, voice, and other aspects of your logo design.
 Because your tagline will be part of your overall branding, you’ll want the tagline to reflect your company’s personality.

-There’s a huge body of research showing that negative statements generally don’t sell very well.
-Negative statements tend to do better when consumers are pressed for time, whereas positive statements are more suitable for brand building over a long period of time.
+There’s a considerable body of research showing that negative statements generally don’t sell very well.
+Negative messages tend to do better when consumers are pressed for time, whereas positive messages are more suitable for brand building over a long period.

 10. Inject the appropriate personality.

 Insurance companies speak with a different voice than software companies.
 That’s OK.
 Keep in mind your company’s voice and personality, and make sure that the tagline reflects that voice and personality.